dlang-community/awesome-d/README.md

 	* DevIL (DerelictIL),
 	* OpenAL (DerelictAL),
 	* ALURE (DerelictALURE).
+* [DlangScience](https://github.com/DlangScience) -A focal point and first port of call for scientific libraries and tooling for D.
 * [Circular Studios](https://github.com/Circular-Studios) - We are a group of game developers at Rochester Institute of Technology building games and game tech.
 Hosts [Dash](https://github.com/Circular-Studios/Dash), a 3D game engine written in D, and other related libs.
 * [d-gamedev-team](https://github.com/d-gamedev-team) - An organization of gamedev related repos, including a D gamedev toolkit called [gfm](https://github.com/d-gamedev-team/gfm) and an [opengl tutorial in D](https://github.com/d-gamedev-team/opengl-tutorials).
 * [EMSI](https://github.com/economicmodeling) - A Career building company that uses D as their main language.
 Hosts their opensource projects.